-Agents in rational-choice models are typically assumed to have "selfish" preferences.
+Agents in rational-choice models are typically assumed to have 'self-ish' preferences.
 We argue that separating the rationality assumption from the selfishness assumption reveals that (a) the act of voting can be rational, and (b) a rational voter will decide which candidate or option to vote for based on the voter's judgment of the expected social consequences of the election outcome as distinct from the direct consequences to that voter.
-We show this for a simple model in which voters decide whether to vote, and how to vote, based on maximizing an expected utility with both selfish and social terms.
-More important than explaining that it is rational for people to vote (if they have social preferences) is our observation that for the very reasons it is rational to vote in a large election, even a mostly-selfish person who votes should as a descriptive matter vote for what he or she perceives to be the common good, or at the least the good of a large affinity group, but not for direct individual gain.
+We show this for a simple model in which voters decide whether to vote, and how to vote, based on maximizing an expected utility with both self-ish and social terms.

+More important than explaining that it is rational for people to vote (if they have social preferences) is our observation that, for the very reasons it is rational to vote in a large election, even a mostly selfish person who votes should as a descriptive matter vote for what he or she perceives to be the common good, or at least the good of a large affinity group, but not for direct individual gain.
 Thus our model explains not just why but also how rational people vote.
 This voting theory suggests that models of the vote choices of rational individuals should work with social rather than selfish utility functions.
 Survey findings on voters' motivations are, in fact, broadly consistent with rational models of voting (see Section 4.3).
-The two modeling approaches are not entirely contrary, to the extent that individuals bias their views of what will help others by what will help themselves.
+The predictions regarding how people vote may at times be similar for selfish and sociotropic models, of course, to the extent that individuals bias their views of what will help others by what will help themselves.

-It is well known that voting in large elections cannot be explained in terms of the selfish benefits of voting to the individual: the probability that a vote is decisive is too low for voting to be "worth it" in an expected utility sense (see Downs, 1957, Riker and Ordeshook, 1968, Ferejohn and Fiorina, 1974, Meehl, 1977, Aldrich, 1993, Green and Shapiro, 1994, and Gelman, King, and Boscardin, 1998).
-Intrinsic theories of voting understand voting as an experience that provides psychological benefits, but such explanations do not help us predict variations in voter turnout, such as high turnout in close elections and Presidential elections.
+It is well known that voting in large elections cannot be explained in terms of the selfish benefits of voting to the individual: the probability that a vote is decisive is too low for voting to be 'worth it' in an expected utility sense (see Downs 1957; Riker and Ordeshook 1968; Ferejohn and Fiorina 1974; Meehl 1977; Aldrich 1993; Green and Shapiro 1994; Gelman, King, and Boscardin 1998).
+Intrinsic theories of voting understand voting as an experience that provides psychological benefits, but such explanations do not help us predict variations in voter turnout, such as high turnout in close elections and presidential elections.
 Nor do they provide guidance in understanding which candidates a voter will prefer.

-We claim that one reason a voter would support George Bush for U.S. President in 2000, for example, was because the voter thought that Bush would be better for the country as a whole, even if most Americans did not see that.
+We claim that one reason a voter would support George Bush for US President in 2000, for example, was because the voter thought that Bush would be better for the country as a whole, even if most Americans did not see that.
 The voter is not updating based upon the opinions of the other voters in order to judge the quality or social utility of Bush.
-Instead, we model the voter's subjective social benefits as proportional to the number of citizens, and independent of the way other citizens vote.
+Instead, we model the voter's subjective social benefits as proportional to the number of citizens, and independent of the way other citizens vote.1

-As the probability of being pivotal shrinks, people will be less apt to vote (though there is a feedback here, because as fewer vote, the chance of being pivotal increases; see Section 2.2).
-As the stakes and importance of the election increases (say because candidates are farther apart on the issues or because it is a Presidential election), more will vote.
+As the probability of being pivotal shrinks, people will be less apt to vote (though there is a feedback here, because as fewer people vote, the chance of being pivotal increases; see Section 2.2).
+As the stakes and importance of the election increase (say, because candidates are farther apart on the issues or because it is a presidential election), more will vote.
 Likewise, as the cost of voting declines, more people, and importantly more people who are poorly informed, will find it rational to vote.
-Finally, our model predicts that holding constant these other factors, election size will not substantially influence turnout rates, except among very small elections where selfish concerns may play a role.
+Finally, our model predicts that, holding constant these other factors, election size will not substantially influence turnout rates,2 except among very small elections where selfish concerns may play a role.